 People with BPD have been invalidated for so long they don’t trust what they feel unless their feelings take over the room.
 It’s only then that they can relax and say “I told you I was upset”.

 Invalidated emotions also lead to all or nothing behaviors and beliefs.
 A person with BPD may swing wildly, feeling needy and dependent one day then distancing themselves entirely the next.
-Although the individual desperately wants love and approval, they have difficulty accepting love and approval due to their low self-esteem.
+Although the individual looks for and desperately wants love and approval from others, they have difficulty accepting love and approval from anyone due to their low self-esteem.

 As children, pleasing people and avoiding negative emotions started out as necessary survival strategies.
 As adults, these strategies no longer work.
 The person with BPD feels chronically overwhelmed by distressing emotions.
 In distress, their behavior can become self-sabotaging and self-destructive when they can’t cope with their emotions.
 Emotionally needy people attract people equally needy so social and romantic relationships often end up reinforcing negative patterns.

-To the person with BPD, just the thought of change may be invalidating.
+Just the thought of change may be invalidating to the person with BPD.
 It implies there is something wrong with them.
 This is why DBT gives equal emphasis to finding the synthesis between acceptance and change, balancing radical acceptance and nonjudgment of self with the recognition change can create a life worth living.

 Out of the biosocial model, Linehan developed four sets of skills needed to enable people with BPD to live richer, fuller lives.
 Over time, these skills have been researched and used to effectively treat many more disorders from substance abuse to anxiety and depression to eating disorders.